 The number of people who return to visit your site is a strong positive signal.
 It means, your audience finds value in your content, and with more visitations, you have more chance to encourage conversions.
 If your return visitors rate is low, you either have issues with your content or with your overall user experience (including site optimization).

-There are certainly other areas you can analyze when performing an SEO audit.
+There are certainly other areas SEO experts can analyze when performing an SEO audit.
 However, the 9 steps we have shared above are among the most important, and you can use the same principles to assess other areas.

 Regular SEO audit is a very important aspect if you want to maximize your SEO results: monitor everything regularly, find gaps, and know when to adjust your approaches.